pzelnip/www.codependentcodr.com/content/ptotd-asyncio-learnings.md

 * `async` and `await` are keywords added for convenience sake to make coroutines easier
 * asynchronous programming with asyncio means "single threaded concurrency"

 That last point is really key: with `asyncio` only one thread is in play.
 You get the concurrency via cooperative multitasking between coroutines (ie when one blocks on IO you switch to another while the previous one is waiting).
-This has a few implications, one of which is if your code is CPU bound you're not going to get any perf benefit from `asyncio`.
+This has a few implications.

+One of those is if your code is CPU bound you're not going to get any perf benefit from `asyncio`.
 This is true of threads as well because of the GIL, but not for multiprocessing (if that's possible for your problem, though at the expense of complexity, safety, and resources).

+Another is because it's all single-threaded it can be easier to reason about, and nasty problems like [race conditions](https://en.wikipedia.org/wiki/Race_condition) tend to be less common.

 ## Hello World As A Coroutine

 Or "How the %@#@ do I even run a coroutine?"
 This is the first spot where I feel a very real pain with `asyncio` -- it feels like there's multiple ways to do basically the same thing, but that vary slightly leading to lots of cognitive load in using the library.
 But a basic example:

 ```python
 import asyncio